fenago/machine-learning-for-finance/lab_guides/Lab_10.md

-You made it to the end of the book!
+You made it to the end of the course!
 What are you going to do now?
 Read more books!
 Machine learning, and in particular, deep learning, is a fast-moving field, so any reading list risks being outdated by the time you read it.
 However, the following list aims to show you the most